Source Your Data

 _).
 Better file names look like this:

-The second step is to save more detailed source notes about the data on a separate tab inside the spreadsheet (which works for multi-tab spreadsheet tools such as Google Sheets, LibreOffice, and Excel).
-Add a new tab named notes that describes the origins of the data, a longer description for any abbreviated labels, and when it was last updated, as shown in Figure 3.1.
+The second step is to save more detailed source notes about the data on a separate tab inside the spreadsheet, which works for multi-tab spreadsheet tools such as Google Sheets, LibreOffice, and Excel.
+Add a new tab named notes that describes the origins of the data, a longer description for any abbreviated labels, and when it was last updated, as shown in Figure 4.1.
 Add your own name and give credit to collaborators who worked with you.
-For CSV files, which do not support multi-tabs sheets, create a text file using a parallel file name.
+If you need to create a CSV file from this data, give it a parallel name to your multi-tabbed spreadsheet file so that you can easily find your original source notes again in the future.

 A third step is to make a backup of the original data before cleaning or editing it.
-For a simple one-sheet file in a multi-tab spreadsheet tool, right-click on the tab containing the data to make a duplicate copy in another tab, also shown in Figure 3.1.
+For a simple one-sheet file in a multi-tab spreadsheet tool, right-click on the tab containing the data to make a duplicate copy in another tab, also shown in Figure 4.1.
 Clearly label the new tab as a backup and leave it alone!
 For CSV files or more complex spreadsheets, create a separate backup file.
+To be clear, these simple backup strategy only helps you from making non-fixable edits to your original data.
+Make sure you have a broader strategy to backup your files from your computer or cloud account in case either of those are deleted or those systems crash.

-Make a habit of using these three sourcing strategies—filenames, notes, and backups—to reduce your chances of making “bad data” errors and to increase the credibility of your data visualizations.
-In the next section, we’ll address a related set of questions you should ask yourself regarding public versus private data.
+Make a habit of using these three sourcing strategies—filenames, notes, and backups—to increase the credibility and replicability of your data visualizations.
+In the next section, we’ll explore more ways to reduce your chances of making “bad data” errors.